nsmdnl/scqs/README.md

 yarn
 ```

-To compile scqs, [esbuild](https://github.com/evanw/esbuild) is used. just type `yarn build`, and a fresh `scqs.min.js` will be generated.
+To compile css-container-queries, [esbuild](https://github.com/evanw/esbuild) is used. just type `yarn build`, and a fresh `css-container-queries.min.js` will be generated.

 ---